amandamoore14/DiceGame/README.md

 # DiceGame
-A small game called Two Dice Pig.
+A game called Two Dice Pig.

 To play:
 Roll the dice and try to score 100 points before the computer does.